afkratz/ChavezCRISPRa/README.md

 ### Summary

-This repository contains code and configuration files required to reproduce the findings of the manuscript "Combinatorial protein engineering to identify improved CRISPR activators" by M. Giddins*, A Kratz*, L Wei‡, and A Chavez‡ (*: Contributed equally, ‡: Jointly supervised)
+This repository contains code and configuration files required to reproduce the findings of the manuscript "Combinatorial protein engineering to identify improved CRISPR activators" by M. Giddins*, A. Kratz*, L. Wei‡, and A. Chavez‡ (*: Contributed equally, ‡: Jointly supervised)

 ### Overview